 YAB works to increase youth participation and recruit new board members.
 It ensures each Buffalo County community is represented by a youth member, and new youth members receive training on environmental strategies to impact change in their community.
 YAB decides on issues it feels will most likely have an impact, and is currently focused on youth stress, youth alcohol and tobacco use, and school spirit.

 YAB develops new and innovative solutions to build a healthier community.
 YAB’s “Youth, Take a Stand” campaign has utilized billboard, radio, and TV public service announcements to discourage underage drinking.
+They have also lobbied at the capital to show a youth voice for different initiatives, including smoke free counties.

 Youth provided the foundation for Buffalo County Community Partner’s work in Building a Healthier Buffalo County.
 Buffalo County youth coined the motto “Don’t do it for us without us,” in 1999.
 This motto was used to develop county wide youth leadership to tackle issues faced by youth.